 I have always associated memories with smells, so it is not surprising that even now as I'm writing this, I'm almost craving the saturated air of that city.
 At times it burned my throat and lungs, like when we were in one of the auto-rickshaws, or autos, as they're called locally.
 It was heavy with particulate then and rich in diesel fumes.
 Some folks tie scarves to cover their foreheads, noses, and mouths as they zip around traffic on their motorbikes, but either way no one escapes the aromas of burnt plastic, sulfur, fried food and spices, dust, diesel, and (at times) raw sewage.
 Not even indoors.
 In fact, that smell followed us in our luggage and on our bodies all the way back to the states.

-While Marc spent most days at the office, I was taken by our relocation agent to several apartment complexes and homes, getting a feel for what to expect.
+While my partner spent most days at the office, I was taken by our relocation agent to several apartment complexes and homes, getting a feel for what to expect.
 A few apartments were in Kalyani Nagar and Koregaon Park (aka "KP"), desirable neighborhoods close to shopping and social activities.
 They were on the smaller side and in older buildings, but the streets are quieter and tree-lined, and living there means we'd be close to everything.
-Across town near a neighborhood called Camp we saw some 3/4 bedroom apartments, locally known as "3BHK or 4BHK" which were large and well appointed, but a bit further out of the way from "life".
+Across town near a neighborhood called Camp we saw some 3/4 bedroom apartments, locally known as "3BHK or 4BHK" (BHK = bedroom, hall, kitchen) which were large and well appointed, but a bit further out of the way from "life".
 The big sell for us here would be the modernity of the apartment community and the amenities: a parking garage, outdoor patios, a kitchen with an American-style oven, walk-in closets, Gold's gym membership, pool, and ample storage space, to name some.
 I was also shown a 6 bedroom, 3 story home near the airport which was interesting, but I don't know what we would EVER do with that kind of space.
 In the end, though we did fall in love with two of the properties, we are unable to settle on any one apartment since we're moving in January and it's too far in advance to sign a lease.
 That means we're going to have to figure it out when we get there.
-In the meantime, Marc's employer has said they'll put us in corporate housing while we choose a home.
+In the meantime, my partner's employer has said they'll put us in corporate housing while we choose a home.

-After Marc finished meeting his future colleagues at the Pune office and I wrapped up my marathon apartment viewing sessions, we were able to do some touristing, which included a guided trip to Laxmi Market, where one can find anything from eggplants to bangles to oil lamps to temples to cell phones and more.
+After he finished meeting his future colleagues at the Pune office and I wrapped up my marathon apartment viewing sessions, we were able to do some touristing, which included a guided trip to Laxmi Market, where one can find anything from eggplants to bangles to oil lamps to temples to cell phones and more.
 There, as a respite from the mid-day sun, we enjoyed our first fresh glass of sugar cane juice which was pressed right in front of us.
 I took our guide's suggestion to sprinkle a little salt in my serving, and it was like heaven!
 Later on, she took us for a traditional lunch of Maharashtrian Thali, which was such a delicious experience I almost wished I had three stomachs.

 At the end of our trip I was sad to leave, but ready to be home.
 I was mildly nauseous from the malaria prevention medication, I missed my dog, and was running out of clean underwear.
 It will be good to have everything coming with us next time, and even better once we figure out how to get Stella there without issue.